confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-push-query.md

 and not joined with older records.

 The default grace period, if not used in the join, is 24 hours.
-This could cause a huge amount of disk usage on high throughput streams.
-Setting a specific GRACE PERIOD is recommended to reduce high disk usage.
+This could cause a huge amount of disk usage on high-throughput streams.
+Setting a specific GRACE PERIOD is recommended to

+reduce high disk usage.

 ```sql